jlogan03/flaw/flaw/README.md

 # flaw
-Control-law-inspired embedded signal filtering, no-std and no-alloc compatible.
+Embedded signal filtering, no-std and no-alloc compatible.

 This library provides a simple method for initializing and updating single-input, single-output infinite-impulse-response filters using 32-bit floats, as well as tabulated filter coefficients for some common filters.
-Filters evaluate in 4N+1 floating-point operations for a filter of order N.
+Filters evaluate in 4N-1 floating-point operations for a filter of order N.

 The name `flaw` is short for filter-law, but also refers to the fact that digital IIR filtering with small floating-point types is an inherently flawed approach, in that higher-order and lower-cutoff filters produce very small coefficients that result in floating-point roundoff error.
-This library makes an attempt to mitigate this problem by providing filter coefficients for a tested domain of validity.
+This library mitigates that problem by providing filter coefficients for a tested domain of validity.
 The result is a limited, but useful, range of operation where these filters can achieve both accuracy and performance as well as be formulated and initialized in an embedded environment.